kus001/ICS4UI-Projects/README.md

 # ICS4UI-Projects
-The projects I have made throughout ICS4UI course.
+The projects I have made throughout the ICS4UI course.